-RESOURCES: Students may use ANY resources at their disposal to complete this assignment, starting with the video tutorial below (Pleast note that the CREATE button now just says NEW.
+RESOURCES: Students may use ANY resources at their disposal to complete this assignment, starting with the video tutorial below (Pleast note that the CREATE button now just says NEW and you are looking for SHEETS, not SPREADSHEET.
 Also, you can now EDIT a chart just by DOUBLE CLICKING ON IT.):

 Create a new GOOGLE SHEET, name it GRAPHS_ASSIGNMENT.
 If you leave the name of your file as "UNTITLED_SPREADSHEET", you will receive a ZERO for this project!